Multivariate subjective fiducial inference

-{\bf Multivariate subjective fiducial inference}\ where $\theta_1^{(i)},\theta_2^{(i)},\ldots,\theta_k^{(i)}$ is the $i$th sample of parameter values, and $b$ is the number of initial samples that have been classified as belonging to the burn-in phase of the sampler.
+{ \bf Multivariate subjective fiducial inference}\ where $p(\theta\,|\,x)$ is a given post-data density function of the parameters $\theta$, which in the current context would of course be the joint fiducial density of these parameters, i.e.\ $f(\theta\,|\,x)$, while $h(\theta)$ is any given function of the parameters concerned.
+To be more specific, this kind of expected value may, of course, be approximated using the Monte Carlo estimator: where $\theta_1^{(i)},\theta_2^{(i)},\ldots,\theta_k^{(i)}$ is the $i$th sample of parameter values among the $m$ samples generated by the sampler in total, and $b$ is the number of initial samples that are classified as belonging to the burn-in phase of the sampler.

-As is usual when applying Markov chain Monte Carlo methods, it is necessary to study diagnostics of the samples produced by a Gibbs sampler to try to ascertain whether the sampler converges to its unique stationary distribution before all its $m$ cycles have been completed.
-If it is felt that this is not the case then the standard alternative strategies are available, e.g.\ the sampler could simply be run over a larger number of cycles or different starting points for the sampler could be tried.
-It is well known that these kind of strategies will be more effective in some situations than in others.

-If the assumption that the full conditional densities in equation~(\ref{equ2}) determine a joint distribution for $\theta_1, \theta_2, \ldots, \theta_k$ is removed, then really only one additional complication is introduced.
-This is that, since the Gibbs sampler may not in fact have a stationary distribution, it may not converge even over an infinite number of cycles.
-To compensate for not being able to make the assumption that this stationary distribution exists, a generally greater emphasis therefore needs to be placed on checking for convergence of the sampler than when this assumption is beyond doubt, e.g.\ when sampling from a posterior distribution that is known to be proper.
-The convergence checks and tests described in Gelman and Rubin~(1992), Cowles and Carlin~(1996), and Brooks and Gelman~(1998) and variants on these methods would seem to be particularly appropriate for this purpose.
+Finally, it is worth noting that when the sampling model has only two parameters, i.e.\ $k=2$, it is easy to show that the limiting marginal densities of the two parameters concerned that are produced by running a Gibbs sampler that is based on incompatible full conditional densities of these two parameters are not affected by the scanning order of the sampler over the types of fixed and random scanning orders of the sampler that were defined earlier.
+In the current context, this property may be of some convenience if the aim is to only determine the marginal fiducial densities of the parameters of a model that has only two parameters.
+It is, though, a property that does not generally hold when there are more than two parameters.